In our previous blog on pharmaceutical predictions for 2016 was so popular; we are here for part two of this year’s pharma trends.

 2. The Need for Transparency

-The advancement of the current pharmaceutical industry has blessed us with a great amount of data and information.
+The advancement of the current pharmaceutical industry has blessed us with a vast amount of data and information.
 However, an increase in data means greater need to share and integrate useful information for research and development.
 By combining data together, organizations can connect information together and reduce duplication of efforts.
 The pharma industry can then naturally pool their research and development resources together to develop effective, profitable, and innovative new medicines at a lower cost to patients.

 3. Mergers and Acquisitions